Prospective and Transfer Student Advising

 Can I begin CHEM 161 my first quarter as a freshman?

 Yes, students are able to begin CHEM 161 their first quarter as long as they have met the math pre-requisite (MATH 114).
-You can meet this pre-requisite by transferring in a pre-calculus course with PC1 credit, receiving a 2 or above on the AP Calculus exam, or receiving a 70+ on the Math Placement Exam.
-The Math Department's flow chart of courses can be found here.
+You can meet this pre-requisite by transferring in a pre-calculus course with PC1 credit, receiving a 2 or above on the AP Calculus exam, or receiving a 65+ on the Math Placement Exam.
+Please refer to the Math Department's flow chart of courses for more information.

 How will my IB/AP test credit transfer?

 We do accept both IB and AP test credits.
-You can read more about the university's policy here.
+For more information, please visit the AP, IB, and Cambridge International Credit page.

 How do my transfer courses affect my Western GPA?